-An allowance for doubtful debts is made when there is objective evidence that the company will not be able to collect the debts.
+A provision for impairment is made when there is objective evidence that the individual debt is impaired.
 Bad debts are written off when identified.
+No provision for impairment was required at the year end.

 (g) Property, plant and equipment

 Basis of measurement of carrying amount